sdraken/vulkan-tutorial/notes.md

 - deriving from existing pipelines (it is less expensive to set up pipelines when they have much functionality in common with an existing pipeline and switching between pipelines from the same parent can also be done quicker.)
 - **vkCreateGraphicsPipelines** has more parameters compared to usual object creation functions in Vulkan.
 This is partially because it's  designed to take multiple **VkGraphicsPipelineCreateInfo** objects and create multiple **VkPipeline** objects in a single call. additionally the pipeline cache (not covered yet).

+# Chapter 2.4 Drawing

+## Framebuffers
+It has been mentioned that the render targets in Vulkan are Framebuffers, each consisting of a one or more attachments represented by **VkImageView** objects.
+We've setup the render pass to expect a single framebuffer with the same format as the swap chain images, and to only expect a framebuffer with one color attachment.
+The image we have to use for a particular render pass depends on which image the swap chain returns when we retrieve one for presentation.
+This means that we need to create a framebuffer for every image in the swap chain so we can render to the one that corresponds to the retrieved image.

+Every framebuffer is a **VkFramebuffer** object, so we'll make an array of them (similar to how we created **VkImageView** objects).
+For creation of each **VkFramebuffer** object we need to specify which render pass it has to be compatible with.
+Every attachments needs to be specified, each with a corresponding **VkImageView** object.
+Lastly we need to define the dimensions of the framebuffer.